-To help you get started, we thought we'd break down what the smart home company's all about, what products it has and what's coming up â plus what Nanoleaf lighting works with in your home.
-So without further adoâ¦
+To help you get started, we thought we'd break down what the smart home company's all about, which lights are in the ecosystem already and the accessories you can add to enrich your setup.

-Nanoleaf was founded in 2012, it has offices in Shenzhen, Toronto and Paris and so far it's been focused on doing one thing ‚Äď personalized lighting experiences.
+Nanoleaf was founded in 2012, with offices in Shenzhen, Toronto and Paris, and so far it's been focused on doing one thing ‚Äď personalized lighting experiences.

-To start with, choose one (or a few) of the smart lighting bulbs or devices from the list below.
-As you'll see, some of the panels are statement pieces that you'll need to think about where to place â on a feature wall, up the stairs, around your desk etc, more than you would with a bulb or lamp.
+To start with, choose one (or a few) of the smart lighting devices from the list below.
+As you'll see, most of the panels are statement pieces that you'll need to think about where to place ‚Äď on a feature wall, up the stairs or around your desk - more than you would with a bulb or lamp.

-Nanoleaf smart lighting devices
+Nanoleaf smart lights

 Nanoleaf smart lightbulbs

-Nanoleaf also has two lighting fixtures for showing off its light bulbs.
+Nanoleaf also has two lighting fixtures for showing its light bulbs.
 There's the $44.99 Pendant, which comes with an inline dimmer switch and hangs from the ceiling, and the $59.99 Lamp Base, which is a block of wood with a light switch.

 Announced at CES 2019, Nanoleaf's latest wall panels are Hexagons.
 Six sides enable much more combinations than the four on the Canvas and three on the Tiles.
 You'll get up to 500 Hexagons per Control Hexagon, but you'll need extra power for every 25 Hexagons.
-Even better, they'll be touch enabled like the Canvas so you can play games.
-There's no word on pricing yet, but you can expect them in the fourth quarter of 2019.
+Even better, they'll be touch enabled, like the Canvas, so you can play games.